USRSE/usrse.github.io/_events/2022/2022-05-dei-diverse-turner.md

 chairs Forwards, the R Foundation taskforce for underrepresented groups.
 She also leads the R Contribution Working Group, which is a collaboration between the R Core Team and R community groups.
-In her fellowship, she is working to improve sustainability and equality, diversity and inclusion in the R project.
+In her fellowship, she is working to improve sustainability and equity, diversity and inclusion in the R project.

 ### Registration